Suggested links

 More research is still needed to determine exactly how kratom addiction compares to other substance use disorders.

-A person that is experiencing kratom addiction may exhibit the following behaviors:
+A person who is experiencing kratom addiction may exhibit the following behaviors:

 • Inability to control how much kratom they take

-• Needing to take more kratom in order to feel the same effects (i.e., tolerance)
+• Needing to take more kratom to feel the same effects (i.e., tolerance)

 • Wanting to decrease or stop using kratom but being unable to